MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/your-session-will-be-disconnected-in-60-minutes.md

 <a name="registry" ></a>You can use Registry Editor to check the licensing configuration.
 Open Registry Editor (or connect to the registry) on the RD Session Host.
 The subkeys that hold this information vary depending on how you manage your servers.

-If you use Group Policy to manage remote desktop services, check the following subkey and entries:
+If you use Group Policy to manage RDS, check the following subkey and entries:

 - `HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services`
   - `LicenseServers` (string value)